Essential gear you need to stay safe in avalanche terrain

 There are a number of backpacks on the market that offer life-extending capabilities, such as the AvaLung and airbags.

 The AvaLung packs offer a breathing apparatus that pulls from oxygen from the surrounding snowpack where there is more available.
-AvaLungs can increase the time of survival in buried snowpack up to 50 minutes.
+AvaLungs can increase the time of survival in a buried snowpack up to 50 minutes.

 I wear the Black Diamond Anthem Avalung Pack and it’s great for day tours and trips.